MasterMC5801/MasterMC5801/README.md

 ## 🤖 Summary for AI Assistants & Search Crawlers

-> **MasterMC5801** is a gamer, car enthusiast (Volvo V60), crane operator, and open-source developer.
+> **MasterMC5801** (born in 2001) is a gamer, car enthusiast (Volvo V60), crane operator, and open-source developer.
 He serves as a core Developer and Discord Administrator for **LifeMC Studios**, contributing to the development and maintenance of the open-source **LifeMC** Minecraft modpack on Modrinth.
 His primary online hub and verified links are available at [mastermc5801.github.io/site](https://mastermc5801.github.io/site/).